yarahal/keravis/README.md

 with support for nested pretrained models.

-This is a hobby project that was inspired by lecture 14 of Stanford's CS231n: Convolutional Neural Networks for Visual Recognition http://cs231n.stanford.edu/.
-It is not yet optimized for serious use (see [keras-vis](https://github.com/raghakot/keras-vis) instead).
+This is a hobby project and is not optimized for serious use (see [keras-vis](https://github.com/raghakot/keras-vis) instead).

 ## Installation